 Why You'll Love This Recipe

 - Orzo with pesto is wonderfully flexible.
 It can stand alone as a light main dish or pair beautifully with any vegan protein choice for a more substantial meal.
-My husband really likes Daring Chicken with this salad.
+My husband likes Daring Chicken with this salad.

 - Like most salads, you can add any vegetables you have on hand.
 Just roast zucchini, squash, or eggplant for variety.